ArexCR-ProjectPolaris/example/README.md

 ### Prerequisites

 In this section, please explain what major libraries were used to perform your simulations.
-Any libraries that are not in the standard Anaconda pre-installed packages should be listed in a file called ```environments_[file_name].yml```.
+For Python, any libraries that are not in the standard Anaconda pre-installed packages should be listed in a file called ```environments_[file_name].yml```.
 This will allow others to create the exact environment you used to run your simulation and ensures cross compatibility.
+Follow a similar format if you use a different language.

 This is an example of how to list things you need to use the software and how to install them.
 * npm